kurisuD/pap_logger/README.md

 ### Compatibility information

-This module will only run with Python 3.6 and above due to its use of f-strings.
+This module has only been tested with Python 3.5 under GNU/Linux, 3.7 under Windows and MacOS.

-It has only been tested under GNU/Linux.

 ### Usage
 ```python